 - Specific Water Quality BMPs for acetochlor, atrazine, metolachlor and metribuzin

-NEW: The MDA is seeking input on draft stewardship guidelines and best management practices (BMPs) for neonicotinoid insecticide use.
+NEW: The MDA is seeking input on draft stewardship guidelines and BMPs for neonicotinoid insecticide use.
 For more information visit the Pollinator Habitat BMPs.

 The following core voluntary BMPs should be adopted when applying agricultural insecticides in Minnesota.
 The BMPs may also refer to mandatory label use requirements.
 Always read and follow product labels.
 Sources of additional information are listed in these BMPs.

 These BMPs are designed to prevent fungicide drift and minimize volatilization, and to protect bystanders and off-target areas.

 These BMPs are designed to protect personal safety and the environment, and provide guidelines to apply, manage and dispose of waste properly.

 - Managing Pesticides, Waste Pesticides and Empty Pesticide Containers

 - Timing of Pesticide Use: Before or After Infestation

 Pesticide BMPs for Turfgrass (lawns and golf courses)

 The MDA and the University of Minnesota developed a set of core voluntary BMPs related to turfgrass pesticides.
 The purpose of these BMPs is to protect water resources, humans, and non-target organisms including pollinators.
 The BMPs were finalized based on comments received during a public comment period.